Biden resurrects Keynes to see off populist threat

 US embarks on massive stimulus programme to set economy on different path

-US president Joe Biden is taking to heart the advice of his new Treasury Secretary, Janet Yellen, “to go large”.
+US president Joe Biden is taking to heart the advice of his new treasury secretary, Janet Yellen, “to go large”.
+Photograph: Jim Lo Scalzo/EPA/Bloomberg

+A remarkable and radical economic experiment is about to be conducted in the US.

+The nether regions of publications like the Financial Times and the Economist have reported on this historic change but, for the most part, European policymakers and commentariat have ignored it.

 Biden took to the stump this week, extolling the virtues of his $1.9 trillion plans.
-These come on top of $900bn of stimulus passed by Congress in December and $3 trillion early on in the pandemic.
+These come on top of $900 billion of stimulus passed by Congress in December and $3 trillion early on in the pandemic.
 There are hints that once the pandemic is declared over, Biden would like to indulge in even more fiscal largesse.
-Keynes is back.
+John Maynard Keynes is back.

-This economist remembers then UK prime minister Jim Callaghan’s 1976 speech to the Labour Party’s annual conference when he famously buried Keynesian economics and embraced the thinking that led directly to the austerity policies and politics of the next forty years.
+I remember then UK prime minister Jim Callaghan’s 1976 speech to the Labour Party’s annual conference when he famously buried Keynesian economics and embraced the thinking that led directly to the austerity policies and politics of the next 40 years.
 Biden has not just resurrected Keynes, he’s introducing a bionic version of the long dead economist.

 The immediate Biden proposals include additional cheques to be written to almost every US citizen, increased pandemic-related spending, cash for local government and extended unemployment benefits.
 Infrastructure programmes and other economy boosting measures are waiting in the wings for later this year.